pookia/Long_Term_QA_Research_Repository/Mobile_Testing_Framework/ReadMe.txt

-This Folder will Contain Drop in framework made with selenium.
+This Folder will Contain Drop in framework made with Appium and if possible Addition of xcode(for Apple devices).